vendia/blog/posts/2022-01-14-construct-vendia-univseral-application-using-domain-driven-design.md

 ## What’s next?

 Now you have a solid understanding of using DDD concepts to design a Uni schema and create a Uni.
 As a next step, think about a business problem you can solve with a Uni.
 Creating a Uni doesn’t require a big team; you can easily do it as a side-hustle to prove your idea.
-If you need help getting started, please reach out to <Vendia>, and if you created a Uni without our help(which I know you can), we would still like to hear about what you build.
-Please post it on <LinkedLn>. etc.
+If you need help getting started, please engage with us on[Vendia Discourse](https://community.vendia.net/c/resources/8), and if you completed a Proof of Concept(Poc) tag us on Twitter at [@VendiaHQ](https://twitter.com/VendiaHQ) and recieve a surprise SWAG.